 I really like this image of the eagle and the crow because when tempted to puff we are believing we are smaller than the crow rather than the other way around.
 The eagle and Jesus represent a state of grace.
-For us to achieve that state calls for the commitment, discipline and practice it takes to transcend our ego-self.
+For us to achieve that state calls for the commitment, discipline and practice it takes to transcend our ego-self—to be led out of slavery.
 When love is in our heart we will see as Jesus sees—an attack as a call for love and not as an attack at all.
-We won’t even think to retaliate or puff ourselves up in some other shape or form but rather seek our higher self—our connection to Great Spirit—for guidance regarding how we can best be of service to love.
+We won’t even think to retaliate or puff ourselves up in some other shape or form but rather seek our higher self (our inner Moses, our inner Jesus, our Eagle Self)—our connection to Great Spirit—for guidance regarding how we can best be of service to Love.

 Re-membering brings us back to a state of wholeness.
 Our painful past experiences never said anything about our value, we just thought they did.
 We can’t change our past but we can change the meaning we’ve attached to it.
 For example, with a heart filled with love we can revisit our past and see yelling parents as calling for help, calling for love, sporting wounds from their past, emotionally immature, and see ourselves as caught in the crossfire.
 We can give our wounded parts the hugs they have been longing for, retrieve our lost value and bring them back into our heart.
 Rather than project parents onto others and perpetuate our wounding we can forgive them for how they handled feeling small and set ourselves free.
 We can emerge from being pecked more whole, healed, grateful, forgiving, openhearted, connected and filled with love rather than more arrogant, fragmented, prideful, self-righteous, separate and guarded.